danilo90lan/T1A3-School_manager-Terminal_application/README.md

 ### Models
 The models package contains the following modules:
-- **Person.py**: This is the base class that defines common attributes for both students and teachers, and includes methods for updating and viewing records.
+- **Person**: This is the base class that defines common attributes for both students and teachers, and includes methods for updating and viewing records.
-- **Student.py**: This class inherits from Person and includes additional attributes specific to students, along with methods to update and view student-specific data.
+- **Student**: This class inherits from Person and includes additional attributes specific to students, along with methods to update and view student-specific data.
-- **Teacher.py**: This class inherits from Person and includes additional attributes specific to teachers, along with methods to update and view teacher-specific data.
+- **Teacher**: This class inherits from Person and includes additional attributes specific to teachers, along with methods to update and view teacher-specific data.
-- **School.py**: This class provides a set of methods to manage and interact with collections of Student and Teacher objects
+- **School**: This class provides a set of methods to manage and interact with collections of Student and Teacher objects

 ### Tools Management
 The tools_management package contains the following modules: